cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

 - The Gorouter MUST be extended to take a specific identifier via the request header
 - The Gorouter MUST implement hash calculation, based on the provided header
 - The Gorouter MUST consider consistent hashing
-- The Gorouter SHOULD locally cache the computed hash values to avoid expensive recalculations for each request for which hash-based routing should be applied
+- The Gorouter SHOULD store the mapping between computed hash values and application instances locally to avoid expensive recalculations for each incoming request
-- Gorouters SHOULD NOT implement a distributed shared cache across instances in the same deployment
+- Gorouters SHOULD NOT implement a distributed shared cache
-- The Gorouter MUST assess the current request load across all application instances mapped to a particular route in order to prevent overload situations
+- The Gorouter MUST assess the current number of in-flight requests across all application instances mapped to a particular route to consider overload situations
 - The Gorouter MUST update its local hash table following the registration or deregistration of an endpoint, ensuring minimal rehashing

+For a detailed understanding of the workflows on Gorouter's side, please refer to the [activity diagrams](#diagrams).

 #### Cloud Controller